 - 1/4 teaspoon black pepper, or to taste

 - 1 tablespoon olive oil, or use nonstick pan

-- 2 tablespoon of white wine, optional
+- 2 tablespoons of white wine, optional

 - 2 tablespoon fresh chives or green onions, finely chopped, optional